Skip to Collaborative on Global Children's Issues Full Site Menu Skip to main content

 The phenomenon of preventable child-family separation is as old as time.
 Societal approaches to children at risk of losing parental care are largely informed by cultural beliefs and habits.
 Faith-based perspectives and responses are—and have always been—an important part of this equation.
 Christian faith communities have responded to child-family separation in various ways throughout history, contributing to both the propagation and prevention of child-family separation across time and contexts.
 The Faith and the Family Forum has considered this history in a series of webinars focusing on the theology of the child, children’s care and protection, and the Catholic Church’s role in child-family separation through the development and use of residential care worldwide, during American slavery, in Indigenous communities, and in migration policy and response.

-During this webinar, participants will consider how the Catholic Church is learning from this history; supporting vulnerable children, families, and communities; and helping to prevent unnecessary child-family separation.
+During this webinar, participants considered how the Catholic Church is learning from this history; supporting vulnerable children, families, and communities; and helping to prevent unnecessary child-family separation.

 Image courtesy of The Smithsonian American Art Museum Renwick Gallery.
 Art by James Lesesne Wells (1988).